omri-boiman/Recipe-Extractor-and-Organizer/README.md

 # Recipe Organizer

-A full‑stack app that extracts structured recipes from web pages using BeautifulSoup and GitHub Models (Azure AI Inference), stores them in SQLite, and serves a React/Tailwind frontend.
+# Recipe Organizer

+Extract, clean, and organize recipes from any URL.
+The FastAPI backend uses BeautifulSoup and Azure AI Inference (GitHub Models) to normalize titles, times, ingredients, and steps into a consistent schema, stores them in SQLite, and serves a modern React + Vite + Tailwind UI where you can browse, edit, upload an image, and chat with a recipe‑specific assistant.

+- Paste a recipe URL → hybrid extractor (heuristics + AI) saves a normalized recipe
+- Structured sections for ingredients and steps; quick in‑app editing
+- Per‑recipe Q&A chatbot constrained to the selected recipe
+- local file storage
+- Simple local setup with .env or apikey.txt; no external database required
+- Dev via Vite proxy; production build can be served by FastAPI

 ## Demo Video
 ### Main Page